ShadowHunter89/subtrax/README.md

 # Subtrax - Subscription Optimizer

+## Firebase Service Account Setup

+**Production/Cloud Deployment:**
+- Do NOT commit `server/config/firebase.json`.
+- Instead, copy the contents of your Firebase service account JSON and set it as the environment variable `FIREBASE_SERVICE_ACCOUNT_JSON` in your hosting provider (Render, Vercel, etc).
+- The backend will auto-detect and use this env var for Firebase Admin initialization.

+**Local Development:**
+- You may use a local `server/config/firebase.json` file, but this is NOT recommended for production.

 Subtrax is a subscription optimization tool designed to help users manage and optimize their various subscriptions.
 The application analyzes user subscriptions and provides tailored recommendations to enhance user experience and reduce costs.

 ## Features